digirati-co-uk/madoc-search-service/API.md

 }
 ```

-As per Example 3, only this time we are using `istartswith` (case insensitive startswith) for the type = "metadata", subtype = "place of publication", "value" = "Staat" facet.
-(N.B. this will also match, e.g. "place of publication (English)" for example).
+As per Example 3, only this time we are using `istartswith` (case insensitive startswith) for the type = "metadata", subtype = "collection name", "value" = "Staat" facet.
+(N.B. this will also match, e.g. "collection name (English)" for example).